Ephrata, Washington: Columbia Basin Irrigation Project

 Beginning in July 1918, several prominent Ephrata residents started the promotion of a plan to redirect waters of the Columbia River in order to irrigate the dry but fertile soils of the Big Bend country.
 Labeled "The Dam University", Ephrata residents persistently lobbied at the local, state, and federal levels to gather support for the project.
 Initial funding for the Grand Coulee Dam was through the Public Works Administration created under Franklin Roosevelt's promise of a "New Deal" in 1933.
 However, the irrigation waters would not be released as the nation focused on ending World War II during the 1940s.
 During this era, Grand Coulee Dam's main mission was to produce electricity for the Hanford Reservation and for aluminum manufacturing, vital to military aircraft production.
 When the war ended, the Project returned to its original mission, to irrigate the desert.

 Population growth

 The construction of the Irrigation Project and the military activity increased the population of Ephrata by a factor of eight between 1940 and 1960.
 As the federal projects phased out, the town experienced a population decrease of 22% between 1960 and 1975.
 The population stabilized between 1975 and 1982, with a slight decrease between 1980 and 1990.
 The city has seen steady population growth since 1990.
-The present population is 7,110.
+The population was estimated to be 8,718 in 2024.